Hawani Negussie Ed.D.

 Biography

-Dr. Negussie offers expertise within Early Childhood Education, Child Development, Special Education, Infant Mental Health, Indigenous Education Systems, International Research, Program Development and Administration.
-She has demonstrated knowledge in transformational leadership, statewide program/project oversight, organizational management, teacher training, assessment/outcome including ECE curriculum and instructional design.
-She has provided strategic and operational leadership in the implementation of effective early learning program standards at the state and international levels.
-Her extensive work with children and families from various backgrounds and settings, especially those coming from underserved communities continues to influence her outlook on how to address the compounding challenges children and families face due to inequitable opportunities.
+Dr. Negussie offers expertise in Early Childhood Education, Child Development, Infant Mental Health, Indigenous Education Systems, International Research, Program Development, and Administration.
+She has demonstrated knowledge in transformational leadership, statewide program/project oversight, organizational management, teacher training, and assessment/outcome including ECE curriculum and instructional design.
+She has provided strategic and operational leadership in implementing effective early learning program standards at the state and international levels.
+Her extensive work with children and families from various backgrounds and settings, locally and globally, with a focus on those from systemically neglected communities, continues to influence her outlook on addressing the compounding challenges children and families face due to inequitable opportunities.
+Her research interest includes an examination of indigenous knowledge in early learning environments, implications of aid imposed by global education policies, and using culture as a central strategy in pre-primary education.

 Specialty

-- Early Childhood Education
+• Early Childhood Education

 Education